 We previously found that the human-X-carrying hamster cell system appeared to be able to detect a wide range of mutation spectrum, even if those mutations affect the expression of important human genes for cell survival.
 The system showed about 100-fold sensitivity compared to the conventional system that uses endogenous Hprt gene.
 By using the cell system, we are testing the mutation induction by HTO exposure at low dose rate.
-Our results suggested that the reverse dose rate effect does not apply in the case of mutation induction by HTO and that exposure to low level of HTO (0.1 Gy with 12mGy/day) could merely enhance the spontaneous mutagenesis.
+Our results suggested that the reverse dose rate effect does not apply in the case of mutation induction by HTO and that exposure to low level of HTO (0.1 Gy with 12mGy/day) could merely enhance the spontaneous mutagenesis8)(Fig.2).

-Radio-adaptive response is a biological defense mechanism in which low-dose ionizing irradiation elicits cellular resistance to the genotoxic effects of subsequent irradiation.
 We have demonstrated that the recognition of primary-dose and adaptive response could be mediated by a feedback signal pathway which involves protein kinase C (PKC), p38 mitogen activated protein kinase (p38/MAPK), and phospholipase C (PLC).
-We are doing experiments to clarify the effect of PKC knockdown by siRNA on radioadaptive response.
-By the experiments, we may verify the importance of PKC pathway for expression of radioadaptive responses.
-In addition, we found that an adaptive response was induced by pre-treatment of the cells with low concentration of tritium compound such as Hthymidine for a few days7).
+We are doing experiments to clarify the effect of PKC knockdown by siRNA on radio-adaptive response.
+By the experiments, we may verify the importance of PKC pathway for expression of radio-adaptive responses.
+In addition, we found that an adaptive response was induced by pre-treatment of the cells with low concentration of tritium compound such as 3H-thymidine for a few days9).